 - Vermont Title 10, chapter, 105, §4252: “[T]he holder of an archery license or a super sport license may possess a handgun while archery hunting, provided that the license holder shall not take game by firearm while archery hunting.
 As used in this section, “handgun” means a pistol or revolver which will expel a projectile by the action of an explosive.”

 - Missouri Title 3, chapter 7, §10-7.432: “Any person who has been issued a concealed carry endorsement on a driver license or non-driver license and such endorsement or license has not been suspended, revoked, canceled, or denied may carry concealed firearms on or about his/her person while hunting.”

-The prohibition of handguns while archery hunting puts the personal safety and physical well-being of sportsmen and women at risk.
-Legislators should support legislation that ensures the right of bowhunters to carry a handgun while afield.
+States that prohibit sportsmen and women from carrying handguns while archery hunting put the personal safety and physical well-being of their hunters at risk.
+Legislators should support legislation that ensures the right of bow hunters to carry a handgun while afield.